UPDATED: Four CVSD electric buses catch fire

 The buses have had their problems.

 At the January board meeting Marckres said that “while not disparaging Highland Electric or the manufacturer,” the extreme cold was causing problems with the buses’ batteries and recharging system.
 He said Highland Electric and the district had been trying to resolve the problems.
+(UPDATE: Marckres said Tuesday that the problem with the charging system was in the “trickle charge” that is the system that charges the smaller, 12-volt battery that keeps the larger battery warm.
+He said it had been a software problem.)

 The four destroyed buses were among 60 school buses in the district’s fleet.
 On March 3, voters approved a $250,000 bond to purchase two new buses and two new vans.